CHE 318 Lecture 09

 - Conclusion of steady state mass transfer

-After today’s lecture, you will be able to:
+After this lecture, you will be able to:

-- Recall difference between steady and unsteady state solutions
+- Recall the difference between steady-state and unsteady-state mass transfer problems.

-- Identify the generation and accumulation terms in typical transport problems
+- Identify accumulation and generation terms in typical transport models.

-- Analyze time-dependent concentration profiles for U.S.S situations.
+- Analyze time-dependent concentration profiles in unsteady diffusion problems.

 - Concentration varies with time \(\partial c/\partial t \neq 0\)